claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Consultant
       - Executive Coach
       - Speaker
   - bio: >-
-      Alexander Osterwalder is an entrepreneur, speaker and business model innovator.
-He is co-founder of Strategyzer, a leading SaaS company that helps organizations develop new growth engines, better value propositions und powerful business models via online applications and facilitated online courses.

-      In 2015 Alex won the strategy award by Thinkers50, called the “Oscars of Management Thinking” by the FT, and ranks #15 among the leading business thinkers of the world.
-In 2013 he won the inaugural Innovation Luminary Award by the European Union.

-      Alex is lead author of Business Model Generation and Value Proposition Design, which sold over a million copies in 37 languages.
-USA Today named Business Model Generation among the 12 best business books of all times.
-      The German edition was named Management Book of the Year 2011.
-Fast Company Magazine named it one of the Best Books for Business Owners in 2010.

-      He crafted the first book with his long-time co-author and former PhD supervisor Professor Yves Pigneur and 470 collaborators from 45 countries.
-      It was initially self-published in 2009 with an innovative crowd-funded business model.

-      Alex invented the Business Model Canvas, a strategic management tool to visualize, challenge and (re-) invent business models.
-Leading organizations and start-ups around the world use it.
-He is a frequent keynote speaker at Fortune 500 companies and has held guest lectures in top universities around the world, including Wharton, Stanford, Berkeley, IESE, MIT, KAUST and IMD.

-      Previous start-ups include netfinance.ch and Arvetica.
-Alexander holds a PhD from HEC Lausanne, Switzerland, and he is a founding member of The Constellation, a global not-for-profit organization aiming to make HIV/AIDS and Malaria history.
-    coachName: Alexander Osterwalder
-    jobTitle: Co-Founder Strategyzer
-    links:
-      facebook: osterwalder
-      linkedin: osterwalder
-      twitter: AlexOsterwalder
-      website: blog.strategyzer.com/
-    photo: /uploads/alexander-osterwalder.jpg
-    tags:
-      - Author
-      - Consultant
-      - Entrepreneur
-      - Speaker
-      - Thinker
-  - bio: "MARTIN LINDSTROM is the founder and chairman of Lindstrom Company – the world’s leading brand & culture transformation group.
-TIME Magazine has selected Martin as one of the “World’s 100 Most Influential People”, and ranks #36 among the world’s top business thinkers according to Thinkers50.
-Since 2013 and over four consecutive years 30,000 marketers have selected him as the world’s #1 branding expert.\r\n\n\rMartin is the author of seven bestselling books including his latest New York Times, Wall Street Journal and USA Today bestsellers: Small Data – The Tiny Clues That Uncover Huge Trends (St. Martins) and Buyology – Truth and Lies About Why We Buy (Crown)\r\n\n\rLindstrom Company is today responsible for brand and culture transformations of numerous Fortune 500 companies, including the LEGO Company, Standard Chartered Bank, SWISS International Air Lines, PepsiCo, Red Bull, Estee Lauder Companies, Cargill, Nestlé International, The Walt Disney Company, Swiss Post, the Dorchester Collection, 3G group (Burger King International), Carrefour, Lowes, Majid Al Futtaim and GlaxoSmithKline.\r\n\n\rOver the years Martin and his team has developed an unorthodox way of doing what every company says it wants to do: understand its customers deepest desires and turn them into breakthrough products, brands, services or retail experiences.
-He is by Forbes recognized as one of the world’s leading brand and culture experts, having pioneered the introduction of brands on the Internet (1994), the innovation of Clicks & Mortar (1997), drawing parallels between religion and how brands are to be built in the future (2000), using our five senses in branding (2004), coining the term: NeuroMarketing (2007), exploring the next generation of word-of-mouth communication (2011) and just recently introduced the term “Small Data” (2016) representing the counter balance to Big Data.\r\n\n\rDue to his work, Lindstrom often features in the Wall Street Journal, the New York Times, Bloomberg BusinessWeek, the Washington Post, USA Today, The Economist, Harvard Business Review, The Independent, The Guardian, and Der Spiegel.
-He regularly appears on ABC, CNN, CBS, FOX, and the BBC.\r\n\n\rSmall Data was voted one of the top business books of 2016 and 2017 by Fortune, INC magazine and Forbes a must read and awarded the #1 Business book of 2017 by Business + Strategy.
-Buyology was voted “pick of the year” by USA Today, and it appeared on ten of the Top 10 bestseller lists in the U.S. and worldwide.
-His book BRANDsense was acclaimed by the Wall Street Journal as “…one of the five best marketing books ever published.”
-His six books on branding have been translated into more than 50 languages and published in more than 70 countries worldwide.\r\n\n\rLindstrom is a regular contributor to Fast Company, TIME Magazine, and NBC’s TODAY Show with his popular “Main Street Makeover” TV series.\r\n\n\rVisit MartinLindstrom.com for more…"
-    coachName: Martin Lindstrom
-    jobTitle: Branding Expert & Consultant
-    links:
-      linkedin: lindstromcompany
-    photo: /uploads/Martin-lindsrom.jpg
-    tags:
-      - Author
-      - Consultant
-      - Entrepreneur
-      - Speaker
-      - Thinker
-  - bio: >-
       Recognized as one of the 50 leading business thinkers in the world by Thinkers50, and a Top Influencer on Linkedin, Whitney Johnson is an expert